Skip to main content

 build_system_prompt (optional)

 Return a dynamic system prompt string, or None to skip.
-Called before every decide step, so your prompt can react to current state.
+Called before every decide step, so your prompt can adapt to the current state.

 The default implementation returns None.